microsoft/EdgeML/docs/README_BONSAI_TLC.md

 When given an input fearure vector X, Bonsai gives the prediction as follows :

     (a) We project the data onto a low dimensional space by computing x^ = Zx.
-    (b) The final bonsai prediction score is the non linear scores ( wx^ * tanh(sigma*vx^) ) predicted by each of the individual nodes along the path traversed by the Bonsai tree.
+    (b) The final bonsai prediction score is the sum of the non linear scores ( wx^ * tanh(sigma*vx^) ) predicted by each of the individual nodes along the path traversed by the Bonsai tree.

 ## Parameters and HyperParameters